faceslog/SteamPlaytimeBooster/README.md

 ## FAQ

+**I have Steam Guard Do I need to get my Shared Secret or stuff like that ?**
+- No if you have a Steam Guard App you will be automatically prompted to input your steam guard code. :)

 **How Do I get the Games Code ?**
 - Browser to the steam market and go to game you want to idle on (for example: NARAKA).
 Look at the url: <https://store.steampowered.com/app/1203220/NARAKA_BLADEPOINT/>.
 Just take the numbers between app/ and /YOUR_GAME_NAME.
 Here the game code is: 1203220